TorATB/Powershell-GooglePhotoExport/README.md

 ...

-After you have run that fix, you can run the command to put all the json information directly in your media files.
+After you have run that fix, you can run a CMD prompt (as Administrator) to put all the json information directly in your media files.
 The command requires exiftool.exe, you can download it here: https://exiftool.org/ (you might need to rename the exe-file)